HTML attributes provide additional information about HTML elements.

-The HTML5 standard does not require quotes around attribute values.
+The HTML standard does not require quotes around attribute values.

-Sometimes it is necessary to use quotes.
+Sometimes you have to use quotes.
 This example will not display the title attribute correctly, because it contains a space:

 At W3Schools we always use quotes around attribute values.

 Single or Double Quotes?

 Double quotes around attribute values are the most common in HTML, but single quotes can also be used.

 In some situations, when the attribute value itself contains double quotes, it is necessary to use single quotes: